-- · Rural infrastructure
+- Rural infrastructure

 - · Natural resources management

 - Support to Civil Society Organisations and local government

 - · Skill development and education

 - · Emergency response

-HELVETAS Swiss Intercooperation's work on climate change and environment:
+HELVETAS Swiss Intercooperation's Work on Environment and Climate Change

 From risk to resilience

 HELVETAS has built its work on climate change on the foundations of decades of work in sustainable resource management, empowering community institutions and forging partnerships, which are the basis for adapting to a changing climate.
 It has been working on adaptation and mitigation for the past 15 years, focusing on the sectors of agriculture, forestry, land use and, increasingly, water.